 In addition to influencing our preferences, familiarity has an effect on our perception of how usable a medical device is.
 If familiar user interface elements are missing, we’re forced to figure out how to use the device in ways we’re not accustomed.
 That makes the task more difficult.

-Both hardware interfaces (buttons, knobs, switches, latches, etc.) and graphical interfaces (display screens, icons, on-product instructions) should be designed to incorporate usage cues we have come to understand from long experience.
+For medical device designs both hardware interfaces (buttons, knobs, switches, latches, etc.) and graphical interfaces (display screens, icons, on-product instructions) should be designed to incorporate usage cues we have come to understand from long experience.
 Ignoring established use conventions is one of the main contributors to poor usability.
 When you are designing any interface, you need to consider carefully whether the visual elements you are using would be recognized by most users as relating to the way they are commonly manipulated.

 For example, a plain round form is ambiguous in that it could be a knob that you turn or a button that you push.